wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 - :ref:`Amazon Virtual Private Cloud (VPC) <amazon_vpc>`: provisions a logically isolated section of the AWS Cloud where AWS resources can be launched on a virtual network defined by the user.

 - :ref:`AWS Config <amazon_config>`: assess, audit, and evaluate the configurations of your AWS resources.
-Config continuously monitors and records the AWS resource configurations enabling automation of the evaluation of recorded configurations against the desired ones.
+AWS Config continuously monitors and records the AWS resource configurations enabling automation of the evaluation of recorded configurations against the desired ones.

 - :ref:`AWS Cloudtrail <amazon_cloudtrail>`: enables governance, compliance, operational auditing, and risk auditing of your AWS account.
 With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.